pbeshai/tidy/website/docs/api/tidy.md

 A key or set of keys of the item to sort by, or comparator functions that return -1, 0, or 1 if a < b, a == b, a > b respectively.
 You can mix and match keys and comparator functions when supplying an array.

 For convenience, you can flip to descending order for keys by wrapping the key string with the `desc(key: string)` function.
+There is a corresponding `asc(key: string)` function for ascending data, but this is the default, so is unnecessary to use.

 You can also sort the values for a key in a pre-specified order with the fixedOrder function: